Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Wondering how to prepare a management report?
 First things first, ask yourself: who is this report for?
+Our recent original research about business reporting showed that more than half of the companies restrict report availability to managers and above.

 The fact of the matter is that there are different needs for reports at different management levels.
 A Sales Director, for example, requires different reports than a Sales Team Leader.